 - Summary Every assignment, you will be required to submit a summary post by the deadline (generally due on Sundays at midnight).
 These posts should include links to or embedded media from all the work you have done for the assignment: storytelling assignments, daily creates, reflections etc. In addition, you should use this post to reflect upon your activity of the assignment:

 - How well do you feel you completed the requirements of the assignments?

 - What gave you trouble?
 What did you enjoy most?
 What did you learn?

 - What would you do differently?
 What questions do you have?

 - What are some of the larger issues surrounding your work?
 Cultural/Societal implications?

-These weekly summaries are what we will use to find all of your weekly work as we determine your grade for that week.
-In addition, they are an opportunity for you tell us how you feel you are doing and what’s giving you trouble, overall, in the course.
-If you forget to include something in a weekly post, I may not realize you’ve completed it.
-If you fail to submit a weekly summary, you will get no grade for that week!
-By the way proper English and good writing are required!
+These summaries are what we will use to find all of your assignments’ work as we determine your grade for that assignment.
+In addition, they are an opportunity for you to tell us how you feel you are doing and what’s giving you trouble, overall, in the course.
+If you forget to include something in a summary post, I may not realize you’ve completed it.
+If you fail to submit a summary, you will get no grade for that assignment!
+By the way, proper English and good writing are required!